-- 460-6.1 General: Perform all shop and field welding in accordance with the applicable AWS Welding Code.
-This requirement includes the use of qualified welders, qualified weld procedures, and qualified inspection personnel. - 460-6.2 Welding on Non-Dynamically Loaded Elements: Perform welding on miscellaneous components and other statically (non-dynamically, non-cyclically, etc.) loaded structural elements in accordance with the AWS D1.1, Structural Welding Code, or the AASHTO/AWS D1.5, Bridge Welding Code.
+460-6.1 General: Except as noted in the Contract Documents, pPerform all shop and field welding in accordance with the applicable AASHTO/AWS D1.5, Bridge Welding Code.
+This requirement includes the use of qualified welders, qualified weld procedures, and qualified inspection personnel.
+Additional or alternate requirements for hollow steel structural sections and non-dynamically loaded members or components are listed below.

+460-6.2 Welding on Non-Dynamically Loaded Elements: Perform welding on miscellaneous components and other statically (non-dynamically, non-cyclically, etc.) loaded structural elements in accordance with the AWS D1.1, Structural Welding Code, or the AASHTO/AWS D1.5, Bridge Welding Code.
+Unless otherwise specified in the Contract Documents or as approved by the Engineer, follow the Bridge Welding Code for weld inspection and welder certifications.